dashingsoft/pyarmor/docs/reference/errors.rst

 **Error messages reported by Python interpreter**

-Generelly they are not pyarmor issues.
+Generally they are not pyarmor issues.
 Please consult Python documentation or google error message to fix them.

 .. list-table:: Table-2.1 Other Errors of Obfuscated Scripts
    :name: other runtime errors